kkwong44/travelogue/README.md

 Site administrators need a facility to maintain users, posts and comments.

 Django administration allows to extend the basic features in the control panel.
-This has been modifield to offer extra functionalities to maintain the blog posts and comment.
+This has been modified to offer extra functionalities to maintain the blog posts and comment.

 Site superuser account need to be created in order to access to the control panel via the site or URL link by adding "/admin" to the home page url.